edelweiss-tech/spi_builder/README.md

 for the details.

 Note 3: the script does not check if the given firmware file is suitable for the board.
-However flashing a wrong firmware is not fatal (for it's possible to flash the correct one).
+However flashing a wrong firmware is not fatal: this method does not touch the BMC (board management controller) firmware, so it's possible to flash the correct firware on error.